GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

 ### Configure the IPsec security association

-Defines the IPsec parameters that are to be used for IPsec encryption between two IPsec routers in IPsec profile configuration.
-In this block, the following parameters are set
+Define the IPsec parameters that are used for IPsec encryption between two IPsec routers in IPsec profile configuration.

+In this block, the following parameters are set:

-- **IPsec SA lifetime** – 1 hour `3600 seconds` is the recommended value for most VPN sessions.
-The default on a Juniper SRX is 3600 seconds
+-   **IPsec SA lifetime**: Setting `lifetime-seconds` to `3600` (1 hour) is recommended for most VPN sessions.
+The default on a Juniper SRX is 3600 seconds.
-- **Perfect Forward Secrecy (PFS)** – PFS ensures that the same key will not be generated again, so forces a new diffie-hellman key exchange.
-This config is set to `group14`
+-   **Perfect Forward Secrecy (PFS)**: PFS forces a new Diffie-Hellman key exchange.
+The same key will not be generated again.
+This value is set to `group14`.

         [edit]
           root@vsrx#
           set security ipsec proposal ipsec-phase2-proposal protocol esp set security ipsec proposal ipsec-phase2-proposal lifetime-seconds 3600 set security ipsec proposal ipsec-phase2-proposal authentication-algorithm hmac-sha-256-128 set security ipsec proposal ipsec-phase2-proposal encryption-algorithm aes-256-cbc set security ipsec policy ipsec_pol_home-2-gcp-vpn perfect-forward-secrecy keys group14 set security ipsec policy ipsec_pol_home-2-gcp-vpn proposals ipsec-phase2-proposal

-#### Configure IPsec Profile and Tunnel Binding Interface
+#### Configure IPsec profile and tunnel binding interface

 A tunnel interface is configured to be the logical interface associated with the tunnel.
-All traffic routed to the tunnel interface will be encrypted and transmitted to the GCP.
-Similarly, traffic from the GCP will be logically received on this interface.
+All traffic routed to the tunnel interface will be encrypted and transmitted to GCP.
+Similarly, traffic from GCP will be logically received on this interface.

-Association with the IPsec security association is done through the `tunnel protection` command.
+Association with the IPsec SA is done through the `tunnel protection` command.

 Adjust the maximum segment size (MSS) value of TCP packets going through a router.
-The recommended value is 1360 when the number of IP MTU bytes is set to 1460
+The recommended value is `1360` when the number of IP MTU bytes is set to 1460.

-- With these recommended settings, TCP sessions quickly scale back to 1400-byte IP packets so the packets will "fit" in the tunnel.
+With these recommended settings, TCP sessions quickly scale back to 1400-byte IP packets so the packets will "fit" in the tunnel.

        [edit]
        root@vsrx#